“We always want to romanticize ugly things.”

 “Momma… I have something to tell you, actually.
 You can’t tell anyone, okay?
 It can’t get back to Daddy or he’ll pull me from school or, or something.”

 GM: Celia’s mom nods somberly as they sit down to dinner.
-She knows as well as anyone what sorts of things her ex-husband might do.
+She knows better than anyone what sorts of things her ex-husband might do.

 “Of course, sweetie.
 I won’t tell a soul.”